pickware/style-guide/javascript/README.md

 ```

-Create a `.eslintrc.js` file and insert the following lines
+Create an `.eslintrc.js` file and insert the following lines
 ```
 module.exports = {
     extends: "./node_modules/viison-style-guide/javascript/shopware-plugin/eslintrc.js"
 };
 ```

-# Configure ESLint for alternative development
+# Configure ESLint for other JavaScript projects

 Include `"viison-style-guide": "git+https://github.com/VIISON/style-guide.git"` in devDependencies in your `package.json`.

-Create a `.eslintrc.js` file and insert one of the following configuration lines
+Create an `.eslintrc.js` file and insert one of the following configuration lines

-To utilize Modern Javascript (ES2016 and beyond) *ES6* linting
+To lint projects using modern JavaScript (ES2015 and beyond)
 ```
 module.exports = require('viison-style-guide/javascript/eslintrc');
 ```

-To utilize Legacy *ES5* linting
+To lint projects using legacy ES5
 ```
 module.exports = require('viison-style-guide/javascript/legacy/eslintrc');
 ```